ymatsunaga/mdtoolbox-doc/introduction.rst

 * Elastic network models (Gaussian and Anisotropic network models)
 * Utility functions, such as atom selections

+MDToolbox is developed on `GitHub <https://github.com/ymatsunaga/mdtoolbox/>`_, and freely available under the BSD license.

 Download and Installation
 ----------------------------------